dotnet/docs-maui/docs/fundamentals/datatemplate.md

 </ContentPage>
 ```

-In this example, the <xref:Microsoft.Maui.Controls.DataTemplate> is assigned to the `CollectionView.ItemTemplate` property by using the `StaticResource` markup extension.
+In this example, the <xref:Microsoft.Maui.Controls.DataTemplate> is assigned to the <xref:Microsoft.Maui.Controls.ItemsView.ItemTemplate> property by using the [`StaticResource`](xref:Microsoft.Maui.Controls.Xaml.StaticResourceExtension) markup extension.
 While the <xref:Microsoft.Maui.Controls.DataTemplate> is defined in the page's <xref:Microsoft.Maui.Controls.ResourceDictionary>, it could also be defined at the control-level or app-level.

 ## Create a DataTemplateSelector

 A <xref:Microsoft.Maui.Controls.DataTemplateSelector> can be used to choose a <xref:Microsoft.Maui.Controls.DataTemplate> at runtime based on the value of a data-bound property.
 This enables multiple data templates to be applied to the same type of object, to choose their appearance at runtime.
 A data template selector enables scenarios such as a <xref:Microsoft.Maui.Controls.CollectionView> or <xref:Microsoft.Maui.Controls.CarouselView> binding to a collection of objects where the appearance of each object can be chosen at runtime by the data template selector returning a specific <xref:Microsoft.Maui.Controls.DataTemplate>.

 A data template selector is implemented by creating a class that inherits from <xref:Microsoft.Maui.Controls.DataTemplateSelector>.
-The `OnSelectTemplate` method should then be overridden to return a specific <xref:Microsoft.Maui.Controls.DataTemplate>:
+The <xref:Microsoft.Maui.Controls.DataTemplateSelector.OnSelectTemplate%2A> method should then be overridden to return a specific <xref:Microsoft.Maui.Controls.DataTemplate>:

 ```csharp
 public class PersonDataTemplateSelector : DataTemplateSelector